foodieindianmom/blog/_posts/2020-04-11-palak-matar-curry.md

 short_title:  "Palak Matar Curry"
 slug: palak_matar_curry
 author: Parul
+description: "Palak Matar Curry is a vegetarian dish which is very simple and easy to make ,consisting of  thick paste made from pureed spinach and green peas seasoned with different aromatic spices.
+In this Spicy Palak Matar Curry fresh  and sweet green peas are coated in spicy spinach (Palak) curry.
+"
 tags: Palak Matar Curry foody indian mom food foodyindianmom
 date:   2020-04-11 19:25:23 +0530
 categories: All Curries